 There is a time and place for both a walk-in pantry and a cabinet pantry.
 Here is the low-down on each.

 Back in the day, there were no designated pantries designed in kitchens.
 Most people kept their food alongside their dishware in their kitchen cabinets.

 When new houses started incorporating walk-in pantries into their designs, people were ecstatic to have a stand-alone area specifically dedicated to their food storage.
 Spaces tend to stay more organized and structured when items and products have a specific home.

 However, there can be cons to this approach, one of which is location.
 Typically walk-in pantries are either located inside the kitchen, taking up a fair amount of valuable real estate, or outside of the kitchen making them inconvenient to get to when trying to prepare a meal.

 Going in and out of the kitchen multiple times can be time consuming and annoying.

-Another con is the amount of space that actually gets used.
+Another con is the amount of space that gets used.
 While walk-in pantries can feel large and can take up a good bit of space, they aren't always the most practical for organizing.